rinsane/LOGNOTE/README.md

 # LOGNOTE

-LOGNOTE is a Tkinter-based GUI application designed for student management, note-taking, and messaging.
+LOGNOTE is a Tkinter-based GUI application designed for user management, note-taking, and messaging.
 This application provides login functionality for both admins and regular users, with different interfaces and features based on the user's role.

 ## Table of Contents